Rick Rude: Championship Wrestling from Florida (1984–1985)

 Rude was hired by Championship Wrestling from Florida (CWF) in December 1984, where he was managed by Percy Pringle.
-He defeated Pez Whatley for the NWA Florida Southern Heavyweight Championship on January 16, 1985, and lost it to Brian Blair on April 10, 1985.
+He defeated Mike Graham for the NWA Florida Southern Heavyweight Championship on January 16, 1985, and lost it to Brian Blair on April 10, 1985.
 He captured the championship again on July 20, 1985, when he defeated Mike Graham in the finals of a Southern title tournament.
-He held the belt until October 2 of that year when he dropped it to Wahoo McDaniel, who was booking Florida during this time.
-While teaming with Jesse Barr, he won the NWA Florida United States Tag Team Championship on April 16, 1985, and feuded with Billy Jack Haynes and Wahoo McDaniel over the belts, losing the straps to McDaniel and Haynes on July 9, 1985.
+He held the belt until October 1985, when he dropped it to Wahoo McDaniel, who was booking Florida during this time.

+While teaming with Jesse Barr, Rude won the NWA Florida United States Tag Team Championship in April 1985, and feuded with Billy Jack Haynes and Wahoo McDaniel over the belts, losing the straps to McDaniel and Haynes in July 1985.